platinumazure/eslint-plugin-qunit/docs/rules/no-async-module-callbacks.md

 # Disallow async module callbacks (no-async-module-callbacks)

 QUnit does not support async module callbacks.
-Code after an `await` statement in an async module will run in an unexpected way.
+Only test and hook callbacks will work as expected when using `async` and `await`.
+Code after an `await` statement in an async module callback will run in an unexpected way.

 The following example will result in QUnit only running the first `test` as part of the first `module`.
-The second `test` will be treated as if it was within the last `module`that QUnit processes.
+The second `test` will be treated as if it was within the last `module` that QUnit processes.

 ```js
 QUnit.module('An async module', async function () {